SathRam21/qa-portfolio-sath/README.md

 # 🎯 QA Automation Portfolio – Sath Ramanan

 Welcome!
-This portfolio showcases my professional experience and skillset as a **QA Automation Engineer** using Cypress, TypeScript, and real-world test strategies.
+This portfolio showcases my professional experience and skillset as a **QA Automation Engineer** using Cypress, TypeScript, Bruno, Locust, and real-world test strategies.

-These projects demonstrate three key competencies:
+These projects demonstrate four key competencies:

 ---